YHWH (English Letters)

 This secret or sacred name of God became so secret and sacred that the actual pronunciation was lost.

-Some say it is Jehovah, but we know that can’t be true because there is no J in Hebrew or any of the other Ancient languages that were using and recording this information.
+Some say it is Jehovah, but we know that can’t be true because there is no J in Hebrew or any of the other Ancient languages.

 Some say it is Yahweh.